Meet the team

 Olivia joined the DSM Foundation in September in 2023 as a student drug educator.
 She is currently in her second year of UCL’s Psychology with Education program, from which she has gained theoretical knowledge of what education should be like and the psychological mechanisms underlying people’s mind and behaviour.
 By working with young people, she hopes to show empathy to them and support them to make informed decisions about the use of substances, as well as gaining practical experience of teaching.
 Her hobbies include musical theatres and watching films.

-Ruth James, Volunteer Drug Educator
+Ruth James, Drug Educator

 Ruth joined the Foundation in January 2020 after retiring from teaching both adults and children for more than 25 years.
 She got to know Fiona when they were both working in Adult Education, Fiona in Croydon and Ruth in West Sussex.
 When she knew that the Foundation was looking for more drug educators, Ruth volunteered her services, going on a steep learning curve to learn both the material and how to deliver parent workshops on Zoom.
 More recently she has delivered in-person workshops to schools in East and West Sussex, Surrey and Hampshire and is delighted to be helping to develop the links with Billy and Beyond in the Worthing area.